The Corporation is the Governing Body of the college, established through the merger of Seevic College and Palmer’s College on 1 August 2017.

 - Quality Committee Terms of Reference

 - Search and Governance Committee Terms of Reference

 - Remuneration Committee Terms of Reference.

 Appointment to the Corporation

-Membership of the Corporation is broadly defined within the Instrument and Articles of Government and, within these parameters, currently comprises of 15 members, which includes the Principal, two staff and two student members.
+Membership of the Corporation is broadly defined within the Instrument and Articles of Government and, within these parameters, comprises of independent members, the Principal and staff and student members.

 To contact the Chair of Governors, please send any correspondence to:

 C/O USP College